 As DIPG is a specific and rare childhood cancer affecting low numbers it will remain the core of our strategy to attract and aim to invite other affected families who may want to fund raise for research purposes but cannot see the benefit in the duplication of another charity for that same purpose.
 We have already received support of other families who have joined us for their part to play in making an impact on the disease, collaboration is to be encouraged and, in that sense, we will proceed more quickly.
+We shall also more actively support the administration of fundraising campaigns for overseas trials and treatments subject to terms and conditions, to return any surplus funds to a research designation.
+The charity has produced a 'Parent Charter and Fundraising Guide' in this regard.

-We will continue to extend our use of social media including Facebook and Twitter as an integral part of our communication campaign to continue spreading DIPG awareness and attract opportunities both individual and commercial.
 There are currently no plans to pursue the addition of paid fundraisers or PR advertising to increase revenues.